Open-EO/openeo-geotrellis-kubernetes/README.md

-# openeo-geotrellis-kerberos
+# openeo-geotrellis-kubernetes
-Contains scripts to run openeo geotrellis backend on a Kerberos cluster on DIAS.
+Contains scripts to run openeo geotrellis backend on a Kubernetes cluster on DIAS.